Erin’s Recipe Rundown

 - Shallot: Shallots are like a milder, sweeter version of onions.
 They’re the perfect aromatic for this soup!

-- Mushrooms: You can use white button mushrooms, brown mushrooms, or even portobello mushrooms or baby bella mushrooms for this gluten-free soup.
+- Mushrooms: You can use white button, brown, portobello, or even baby bella mushrooms for this gluten-free soup.

-- Chicken stock: Use homemade chicken stock or store-bought chicken broth.
-Just make sure it’s gluten-free!
-You can use vegetable broth if you want to make the soup vegan.
+- Chicken stock: You can use homemade chicken stock or store-bought chicken broth — just make sure it’s gluten-free!
+To make the soup vegan, use vegetable broth.

-- Seasoning: Seasoning like onion powder, garlic powder, paprika, and sea salt and black pepper give this soup the best flavor!
+- Seasoning: Seasoning like onion powder, garlic powder, paprika, sea salt, and black pepper give this soup the best flavor!

 - Milk: No need for heavy cream or evaporated milk!
-Whole milk gives a great creamy consistency for this recipe, or you can use unsweetened almond milk or cashew milk to make it dairy-free.
-(I wouldn’t recommend using coconut milk or oat milk.)
+Whole milk creates a great creamy consistency for this recipe.
+You can make it dairy-free by using unsweetened almond milk or cashew milk, but I wouldn’t recommend using coconut milk or oat milk.

 - Cornstarch: Cornstarch is an important ingredient for thickening the base of this soup.
 I recommend it over gluten-free flour for best results with this recipe.

-- In a medium or large saucepan, add the butter, shallot and mushrooms.
-Cook over medium-high heat for 7-9 minutes until the mushrooms are softened and have released most of their liquid.
+- In a saucepan: Cook the butter, shallot and mushrooms over medium-high heat for 7-9 minutes.
+You want the mushrooms softened and to have released most of their liquid.

-- Pour in the chicken stock and all the spices.
-Bring to a simmer over medium heat.
+- Simmer: Back in the saucepan, add the chicken stock and all the spices and bring it to a simmer over medium heat.

-- Remove from the heat and season to taste with more salt and pepper (I usually add a pinch more of each!).
-Use the cream soup immediately in a recipe or cool and refrigerate for up to a week.
+- Remove and season: Remove from the heat and season to taste with more salt and pepper.
+I usually add a pinch more of each!

-Allow the soup to cool to room temperature, then store in a Mason jar or airtight container for up to seven days.
+To Store: Allow the soup to cool to room temperature, then store in a Mason jar or airtight container for up to 7 days.
 Add this savory base of mushrooms to recipes throughout the week!

 No. Campbell’s Cream of Mushroom soup is not gluten-free.
 It contains wheat flour which contains gluten.